(YUGOSLAVIA DISINTEGRATES -- continued)

 YUGOSLAVIA DISINTEGRATES (4 of 4)

 Milosevic continued to suppress Kosovo's Albanian majority, winning condemnation by the Helsinki Federation of Human Rights.
 In July, 1995, a Serbian court sentenced 68 Kosovo Albanians to as many as eight years in prison for allegedly setting up a parallel police force.
-And those Serbs driven from Krajina began to settle in Kosovo, where, it was believed, they would strengthen the Serb position.
+Serbs driven from Krajina began to settle in Kosovo, with the belief that it would strengthen the Serb position there.
 Then in 1996, denied the independence that they wanted by peaceful means, some Kosovo Albanians formed a group willing to fight for independence, a group called the Kosovo Liberation Army (KLA).

 Milosevic believed it was his right and duty to crush the Kosovo Liberation Army and Kosovo independence.
 Then in January, 1999, in southern Kosovo, where Serb forces had recently conducted an offensive, the bodies of around 40 Albanians were found in what appeared to have been a mass execution.